intel-ai-tce/ai-documents/AEM/mlperf/README.md

 <br><br>
 ***

-# Previous MLPerf v4.0, v3.1 and v3.0 Submission
+# Previous MLPerf v4.0, v3.1 and v3.0 Inference Submission

 Intel has participated in Mleprf submissions since the very beginning of the foundation of MLcommons.
 In December 2018 Intel published the first Mlperf training benchmark suite together with Goodle and Nvidia.
 So far, there have been more than 100 results were submitted on Xeon.
 This session will show how to run Intel MLPerf v4.0, v3.1 and v3.0 submission with Intel optimized Docker images.